2022–23 Wake Forest Demon Deacons men's basketball team

 The 2022–23 Wake Forest Demon Deacons men's basketball team represented Wake Forest University during the 2022–23 NCAA Division I men's basketball season.
 The Demon Deacons were led by third-year head coach Steve Forbes and played their home games at the Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina as members of the Atlantic Coast Conference.
+They finished the season 19–14, 10–10 in ACC play to finish in a tie for eighth place.
+As the ninth seed in the ACC tournament they defeated Syracuse before losing to Miami in the quarterfinals.

 Previous season

 The Demon Deacons finished 2021–22 season 25–10, 13–7 in ACC play, to finish in fifth place.
 They lost to Boston College in the second round of the ACC tournament.
 They received an at-large bid to the National Invitation Tournament, where they defeated Towson and VCU in the first two rounds.
 Their season then ended in a quarterfinal loss to Texas A&M.